 This act makes numerous provisions relative to the state budget.
 Many of these provisions do not impact tax law or the Department of Revenue and are not mentioned here.

 For most state shared taxes, this act reduces by 9% the amount of previously distributed to counties and municipalities and directs that amount to the state general fund.
-For the individual income tax, the act reduces by one-third the amount distributed to counties and cities.
+For the Hall income tax, the act reduces by one-third the amount distributed to counties and cities.